RobotLearning/traj-gen-and-tracking/README.md

 - Fast ways to parameterize LQR matrix K or ILC matrix F for different trajectories?
 - Riemannian statistics as a way to estimate f(x,u) based on learning different Fs (linearization)? riemannian singular values?
-- Chaos control to induce bifurcation to a stable orbit during learning?
-Does it apply only to human motor control?
-- Reduced rank approximation with Dirichlet process on Gaussian Process